Chain-Frost/ryan-tools/README.md

 # ryan-tools

-still plenty more tidy up to do
+Still plenty more tidy up to do

+Cleaning up and improving scripts as they are used again